 Playgroup offers five sessions per week for parents and caregivers with young children from birth to 3 years Monday to Friday 9.30am – 12pm.

-Kindergarten offers five sessions per week for children from 4 – 6 years Monday to Friday 8.45pm – 2.45pm and includes our very own Ngahere Bush Kindergarten
+Kindergarten offers five sessions per week for children from 4 – 6 years Monday to Thursday 8.45am – 2.45pm and Friday 8.45am – 12.45pm, and includes our very own Ngahere Bush Kindergarten